nickjj/plutus/README.md

   - Items are always sorted by date on disk in the CSV file, sorting is done in memory for displaying
 - Supports creating custom aliases as shortcuts to quickly generate reports
   - This helps avoid needing to type regex filters or always passing the same flags
+- Display helpful and potentially custom information with an `info` command
+  - This could be example categories, tax payment schedules or anything you define
 - It is reasonably fast, a sorted summary for 12,000 items takes ~100ms on my 10 year old computer
   - Printing a summary with 100,000 items takes 560ms
     - For my use case, that would be around 70 years of finance tracking